 - Perform regular risk assessments.
 When risks are identified, the employer needs to make changes to reduce them.

-- Provide a safe working environment and to maintain safety levels.
+- Provide a safe working environment and maintain safety levels.

 - Allow regular breaks and provide relaxation areas.
 This should somewhere away from the normal workplace and quite where possible.